b00f/b00f.github.io/docs/_posts/2021-02-20-linux_repeat_with_watch.md

 ---

 Imagine you are going to perform a stress test.
-You want to restart a service repeatably to make sure the whole system is fault tolerant.
+You want to restart a service repeatedly to make sure the whole system is fault tolerant.
-`watch` is you magic command here.
+`watch` is your magic command here.
 You can use `watch` command to repeat a task.

 For example you can restart a docker service every 10 seconds: